andrew/ultimate-awesome/README.md

 - [Awesome-Miniprogram](https://github.com/qi19901212/Awesome-Miniprogram) - 收藏可供借鉴的开源小程序项目.
 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
+- [awesome-repos-and-resources](https://github.com/TimoCodez/awesome-repos-and-resources) - Curated list of repositories and resources for techies.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-feature-engineering](https://github.com/xiaoganghan/awesome-feature-engineering) - A curated list of feature engineering techniques for image and text machine learning.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-csv](https://github.com/csvspecs/awesome-csv) - Awesome Comma-Separated Values (CSV) - What's Next? - Frequently Asked Questions (F.A.Q.s) - Libraries & Tools.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
+- [awesome-disaggregated-memory](https://github.com/dmemsys/awesome-disaggregated-memory) - A collection of awesome researchers and papers about disaggregated memory.
 - [awesome-gno](https://github.com/gnolang/awesome-gno) - Curated list of great GNO resources by the community.
 - [awesome-sml](https://github.com/i4ki/awesome-sml) - Useful things for Standard ML.
 - [awesome-ctf-challenge-design](https://github.com/kareniel/awesome-ctf-challenge-design) - 🕶 Design fun and insightful CTF challenges.